-- Piping, pumps, valves, and other small equipment will be decontaminated and either sold for reuse, recycled, or disposed as nonhazardous waste, or transported offsite to an appropriate TSDF for disposal. - Contaminated structures and associated equipment will be decontaminated, if possible, to achieve the closure performance standards if they are to be left onsite.
-As an option, contaminated structures and associated equipment that may not be decontaminated will be demolished and/or cut up, and transported offsite as a hazardous waste to an appropriate TSDF. - All equipment, including mobile equipment and earth moving equipment that comes in contact with hazardous waste constituents during closure, will be decontaminated using detergent and water (or water alone), before leaving the contaminated area or removal from the facility. - Any residues generated during decontamination activities will be handled in accordance with all applicable hazardous waste requirements of 40 CFR 261, 262, 263, and 268.34. - Rinse water and wastewater generated during decontamination activities will be treated in the on-site wastewater treatment unit and discharged to the POTW.
+- Tanks, piping, pumps, valves, and other small equipment will be decontaminated and either sold for reuse, recycled, or disposed as nonhazardous waste, or transported offsite to an appropriate TSDF for disposal. - Contaminated secondary containment structures will be decontaminated, if possible, to achieve the closure performance standards if they are to be left onsite.
+As an option, contaminated structures, storage tanks, and associated equipment that may not be decontaminated will be demolished and/or cut up, and transported offsite as a hazardous waste to an appropriate TSDF. - Contaminated soil identified during site closure will be removed and transported offsite to an appropriate TSDF for disposal or otherwise remediated. - All equipment, including mobile equipment and earth moving equipment that comes in contact with hazardous waste constituents during closure, will be decontaminated using detergent and water (or water alone), before leaving the contaminated area or removal from the facility. - Any residues generated during decontamination activities will be handled in accordance with all applicable hazardous waste requirements of 40 CFR 261, 262, 263, and 268.34. - Rinse water and wastewater generated during decontamination activities will be treated in the on-site wastewater treatment unit and discharged to the POTW.